 All the CIEE credits will be transferred directly to SMC.

 Students at the Shanghai Center live in the international student dorm at East China Normal University (ECNU) with other CIEE students or Chinese students.
 Students at the Nanjing Center live in a double room in the international student dorm with a Chinese roommate, who also serves as their CIEE peer tutor.
 Students who some Chinese language background may choose a homestay in Shanghai or Nanjing.

 Students will get assistance in visa application and will make their own flight reservation to Shanghai.
 Students pay the regular Saint Mary’s tuition, room and board and enjoy the same institutional financial aid package (if any).
 Students will receive monthly stipends for their food in China.
 All the program costs are covered except personal cost and souvenirs.
 The college will provide an international insurance for students.
 Students may apply for the CIEE scholarships and many other external federal scholarships also apply to study abroad programs in China, for example, Gilman Scholarship, Boren Awards, and Freeman-Asia Scholarship.

-Alexandra Buckley shares her blog
+Alexandra Buckley shares her blog (Spring 2012)

 Dr. Alice Siqin Yang